ARMmbed/mbed-client/docs/Introduction.md

                                                   "");
 ```

-### Setup own random number generator function
+### Setting up own random number generator function

-In order to provide a stronger security mechanism , mbed Client requires random number generator to feed into underlying SSL library.
-There is a default PRNG seeded with RTC
-for security but some platform do not have RTC and for some , time value seeded PRNG is not secure enough.
-So, there is a possiblity for application to pass their own RNG implementation
+To provide a stronger security mechanism, mbed Client requires a random number generator to feed into the underlying SSL library.
+There is a default PRNG seeded with RTC for security but some platforms do not have RTC, and for some, time value seeded PRNG is not secure enough.

-to mbed Client as function pointer callback through an API, set_random_number_callback(random_number_cb callback).
+Now, an application can pass its own RNG implementation to mbed Client as function pointer callback through an API, `set_random_number_callback(random_number_cb callback)`.

-Here is an example how you can use it from application
+Here is an example on how you can use it from an application:

 ```
 #include "mbed-client/m2minterfacefactory.h"